PeterQLee/sentinel1_denoise_rs/README.md

 Author: Peter Q Lee. pqjlee (at) uwaterloo (dot) ca
 ## About
-This library provides algorithms to remove noise floor intensity patterns that are prevelant in Sentinel-1 cross-polarized images in EW mode, and to a lesser degree IW mode.
+This library provides algorithms to remove noise floor intensity patterns that are prevelant in Sentinel-1 cross-polarized images in EW mode, and to a lesser degree, IW mode.
 This is provided in four ways\: a command line interface, a Python interface, a Rust interface, and a C interface.
 Currently the library has only been tested in a Linux environment (Ubuntu 16.04 and 19.10), but testing for Windows is planned for the future.

 The algorithms in this library make use of convex optimization to construct noise floors that can be